 Paul McCartney is a fantastic artist, and the Symphony performing one of his works rounds out perfectly apposite programming for every listener.
 He has publicly explained and demonstrated his seemingly simplistic method of composition, but it is, of course, his genius that shines through in his invention.
 Many covetous epigones short of intellectual currency have failed to imitate his manner and success.
 Spiral is another demonstration of McCartney’s lucid, logical, and proportioned creations and a new opportunity for him to experiment with orchestral timbres.
 You may recall his use of a string quartet in a 1965 arrangement of Yesterday.
 He has long discovered means to convey otherwise ineffable thoughts or emotions through his music.
 The Orchestra expressed Spiral as serene, elegiac, poetic, and introspective.

-The Symphony presented a rich variety of music and styles that included works of important American composers.
+The Symphony presented a wide variety of music and styles, including works of important American composers.
 Ponti led the orchestra, conducting with refinement, verve, and expression.
 One feels a special gratification with the Maestro’s deliberate selection from the inexhaustible funds of extant musical art.
 The audience was entertained, moved, and cultivated.
-Many fine soloists emerged this evening, including the very busy principal oboe, French Horn, clarinet, flute, piccolo, and members of the percussion batterie, just to name a few.
+Many fine soloists emerged this evening, including the very busy principal oboe, French Horn, clarinet, flute, piccolo, and members of the percussion batterie, to name a few.
 The combined power of the brass, winds, percussion, and strings provided the anticipated blazing, magnificent ending Stravinksy intended.
 Bravo!

 Runtime: About 120 minutes, including intermission.